seriaati/sap-wiki/README.md

 ## Todo

 - Fix not showing "Works X times per turn" text for some abilities.
-- Fix pets without localized ability descriptions missing their ability text entirely.
+- Fix pets without localized ability descriptions missing their ability text entirely (like Peacock Spider).
 - Add more detail about ability triggers (e.g. Dragon's "When level 1 summoned.")
 - Add pet types (e.g. "Gold", "Cycle", etc.)
 - Add switching between skin packs.
 - Add MCP, so you can use AI to build decks.
+- Add different languages.